Conquest of the Canary Islands: Norman conquest

 Bethencourt received important political support in the court of King Henry III of Castile.
 His uncle, Robert de Bracquemont, gained the king's permission for the conquest of the Canary Islands on behalf of the Norman noble.
 In exchange for these rights Bethencourt became a vassal of the Castilian King.
 Robert de Bracquemont invested a significant amount in the venture.
-The story of the Bethencourt Conquest was recorded in the chronicle known as the Canarien, compiled by two clerics Pierre Bontier and Jean Le Verrier.
+The story of the Bethencourt Conquest was recorded in the chronicle known as the Canarian, compiled by two clerics Pierre Bontier and Jean Le Verrier.
 The original was adapted in two later versions, one by Gadifer de La Salle (which appears the more reliable of the two) and the other by the nephew of Bethencourt, Maciot de Bethencourt.

-The conquest of Lanzarote
+Conquest of Lanzarote

 The Norman expedition set off from La Rochelle and stopped off in Galicia and Cádiz before arriving in Lanzarote in the summer of 1402.
 The island's aborigines and their chief Guadarfia were unable to resist the invading forces and surrendered.
 The Normans established themselves on the south of the island where they constructed a fortress and founded the Bishopric of Rubicon.
 From this location they attempted an assault on Fuerteventura.

-The conquest of Fuerteventura
+Conquest of Fuerteventura

 This campaign lasted between 1402 and 1405.
 The extended duration was not due so much to the resistance of the islanders as to the difficulties and internal divisions between the two captains leading the invaders.
 Hunger and a lack of resources forced the expedition to retreat to Lanzarote.
-Jean de Bethencourt then travelled to Castila to drum up further support.
+Jean de Bethencourt then travelled to Castile to drum up further support.
 There King Enrique III supplied the necessary measures and the confirmation of Bethencourt's exclusive rights to conquer the island, thereby marginalising Gadifer.

 During Bethencourt's absence Gadifer had to confront a double rebellion, one by a section of his men led by Bertín de Berneval, who had restarted the capture of slaves, and the other by the Lanzarote Guanches who resisted this practice.
 Pacifying the island took until 1404 and the conquest of Fuerteventura recommenced at the end of that year.
 However, the two commanders acted separately, each one fortifying his own domain (the castles of Rico Roque and Valtarajal).
 The conquest of the island was completed in 1405 with the surrender of the native kings of the island.
 On an unknown date Gadifer abandoned the island and returned to France to defend his rights, but he would never return to the islands.

 After the victory Bethencourt, absolute owner of the islands, returned to Normandy in search of settlers and new resources in order to continue the conquest of the rest of the islands.